 - Speaker level: Anywhere from 1 V (0 dBV) for small speakers and headphones to upwards of 100 V (40 dBV) for large speakers.

-In order to bring a mic level signal up to a speaker level signal, we must apply gain and amplify the signal.
+To bring a mic level signal up to a speaker level signal, we must apply gain and amplify the signal.

 We may amplify the signal from mic level to line level to speaker level.
 Alternatively, as is the case with connecting a microphone directly to the loudspeaker, we may amplify straight from mic level to speaker level.

-In order to amplify a signal, an amplifier requires external power.
+To amplify a signal, an amplifier requires external power.
 The most common amplifiers in the chain of connecting a microphone to a loudspeaker are:

 - Powered mixer: a powered mixer is capable of amplifying signal at its input and output and will often provide enough gain to boost a mic level input to a line level signal as well as a line level signal to a speaker level signal at its output.